 For these reasons, longevity is one of the top risks for retirees.
 It can be mitigated or even eliminated by using a portion of your savings to buy life annuities.
 These insure against longevity by providing a stream of guaranteed income no matter how long you live.

 Unexpected medical bills and high out-of-pocket costs can put a major dent in your retirement savings.
-According to recent media reports, couples retiring at 65 years old in 2019 can expect to pay about $285,000 in health care costs on average.
+A couple retiring at 65 years old in 2022 can expect to pay about $315,000 in health care costs on average — 5% higher than estimated the year before — according to CNBC News.

 Few retirees receive health benefits from their former employers.
-The Kaiser Family Foundation found that just 18 percent of firms that employed 200 or more people and offered health benefits to their workers provided retiree coverage in 2018.
+The Kaiser Family Foundation found that just 18 percent of firms that employed 200 or more people and offered health benefits to their workers provided retiree coverage in 2018 — the last year KFF broke out retiree coverage specifically.
+More companies have been offering Medicare Advantage plans to retiring workers in a move that saves employers money, according to a 2022 report in Fortune.

 And Medicare doesn’t cover everything.
 For example, it doesn’t cover most dental care or eye exams; it doesn’t cover routine foot care or dentures.
 And even when it covers something, there may be a deductible on top of the premium you pay.